-Achmea wants to lead the way when it comes to climate action.
 For Achmea, climate change is a key sustainability theme containing major social, economic and financial challenges.
-Achmea has signed the Dutch Climate Agreement of the Financial sector and joined the Net Zero Insurance Alliance aligning itself to the Paris Accord.
-Achmea is committed to achieving climate-neutral business operations in 2030, climate-neutral investments in businesses in 2040 and a climate-neutral insurance portfolio no later than 2050.
+Achmea is committed to achieving CO2-neutral business operations in 2030, CO2-neutral corporate investments in 2040 and a CO2-neutral insurance portfolio in 2050.
+It is within this context that Achmea has joined the "Forum for Insurance Transition to net-zero" and committed to a transition pathway to CO2 neutrality.